6 tips for raising generous kids

 Sure, you could go through your children’s closets solo to find clothes or toys to give away, but you’d be missing a valuable opportunity if you did.
 Instead, make this a teachable moment, suggests Wesley.
 Have your child help you select what they don’t need anymore, then take them along when you drop off the donation.
 (They’ll get a bonus lesson in sustainability as they learn that their old stuff can be useful to someone else.)
 If you’re buying gifts for a family in need during the holidays, involve your children in the shopping and wrapping.

 If your family contributes money to certain causes throughout the year, you have a few ways to make that a learning experience, too.
 Let your older children research and choose a cause that means something to them.
 Or collect everyone’s donation money in one jar and decide, as a family, what you’ll do with it.
 Think about which lesson you want to teach — freedom of choice, or being part of a group decision.
 “It depends on what skills are important to build in your family.
 Some families combine these approaches, asking each child to give separately, then giving collectively as siblings, and then making a contribution as a family,” says Wesley.

 You want charitable giving to feel like an invitation, not a requirement, notes Wesley.
 Kids should donate because they’re truly engaged in the process.
 One effective way to keep encouraging them is by showing them the impact.
 It can help kids develop financial skills — and character.
-“Consider doing a site visit of the organization your child gives to,” Wesley suggests.
+“Consider bringing your child to visit the organization they’re giving to,” Wesley suggests.
 “Set up a meeting with the development director — most are delighted to offer a tour and talk about what the gifts to their organization accomplish.”